MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/ui-copy-paste.md

 <!-- Rows are pasted directly where your cursor is located.
 If you paste into an empty line, any existing subsequent lines will be moved after the pasted lines.
 If you paste into an existing line or lines, this will be overwritten.-->

-## <a name="can-i-paste-rows-into-an-outlook-email-or-onenote"></a>Voinko liittää rivejä Outlook-sähköpostiviestiin tai OneNote-asiakirjaan?
+## <a name="can-i-paste-rows-into-an-outlook-email-or-onenote"></a>Voinko liittää rivejä Outlook-sähköpostiviestiin tai OneNoteen?
 Kyllä.
 Tämä liitetään muotoiltuna taulukkona, joka säilyttää [!INCLUDE[d365fin](includes/d365fin_md.md)] -sovelluksessa nähnyt sisennykset, numeerisen tasauksen ja värit.

 ## <a name="does-copy-and-paste-work-with-tiles"></a>Voiko kopioimista ja liittämistä käyttää ruutujen kanssa?